-The West End Seniors’ Network offers older adults assistance with filing their income tax returns.
+The West End Seniors’ Network offers older adults help with filing income tax returns.
 All income tax returns are filed electronically for free (eligibility criteria apply) by trained and authorized volunteers through the Canada Revenue Agency (CRA) Community Volunteer Income Tax Program (CVITP).